florentchandelier/zipline2quantopian/README.md

 # zipline2quantopian

-# CONTEXT AND OBJECTIVES
+# CONTEXT
 [Quantopian](www.quantopian.com) provides a web-framekwork for the design, backtesting, paper trading and live trading of **A**utomated **T**rading **S**ystems (**ATS**) written in python.
 Specifically, Quantopian provides an infrastructure that hides the complexity of the backend required to live trade ATS coded in python through Interactive Brokers.
 In addition to its web-frameowrk, **Quantopian open sourced** its ATS engine under [Zipline](https://github.com/quantopian/zipline), a **local** python framework enabling ATS design and backtesting (live trading components are not open sourced, although they could be developped).

+###### MOTIVATION(s)
 Nonetheless, Quantopian does **not provide** yet an IDE where **multiple files** could be used while designing a python strategy.
 Every module must be maintained in a single file.
 As well, Quantopian does not provide yet **debugging solutions**. both limitations could be addressed by leveraging the Zipline framework in a linux environment, specifically using the [Sypder IDE](https://code.google.com/p/spyderlib/) for coding python solutions.
 Using Spyder one may benefit from *powerful interactive development environment for the Python language with advanced editing, interactive testing, debugging and introspection features*.

+###### OBJECTIVE(s)
-However, there was a need to *translate automatically* **Spyder/Zipline-compatible** ATS into **Quantopian-compatible** (single file) code.
+The initial objective was to address the need to *translate automatically* **Spyder/Zipline-compatible** ATS into **Quantopian-compatible** (single file) code.

-###### MOTIVATION(s)
-A primary objective for this repo is to provide a linux skeleton enabling Spyder-compatible ATS.
+- A primary item for this repo was to provide a linux skeleton enabling Spyder-compatible ATS.
 Specifically, said skeleton should allow for running the ATS from within the Spyder IDE, while making the most of its debugging feature.

-A secondary objective is to provide a linux skeleton enabling the **automated generation for single-file Quantopian strategyies, from a strategy designed in Zipline, involving multiple files (as traditionally accepted)**.
+- A secondary item was to provide a linux skeleton enabling the **automated generation for single-file Quantopian strategyies, from a strategy designed in Zipline, involving multiple files (as traditionally accepted)**.

+A second objective was to provide some educative ATS strategies written in Zipline and compatible with Quantopian, or Quantopian-only code snippets.

 ## PROPOSED SKELETON STRUCTURE
 A rational for the proposed skeleton structure is detailed in [skeleton_structure.txt](skeleton/skeleton_structure.txt)